Important Coronavirus Information

 What can I do to help brighten a resident’s day?

-We are excited to announce our new “#GramsForGrands” program that invites local children, family members and the public to send cards, letters, artwork, drawings or inspirational messages to our residents.
+Our “#GramsForGrands” program invites local children, family members and the public to send cards, letters, artwork, drawings or inspirational messages to our residents.
 The messages and artwork will be shared with our center’s grandmas, grandpas and other residents as well as posted on an “art gallery” wall in the center for residents and staff to enjoy.
 Please send messages and artwork to the Activities Department or Suzanne Lindner at 2902 East Avenue South, La Crosse WI 54601.

 My dad enjoys walking around the campus and flower gardens.
 Can he still go outside?